TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 }
 ~~~

 In general, you can't chain more than one type selector since an element can’t be two different types at once.
-For example, chaining two type selectors like `div` and `p`, would give us the selector `divp`, which wouldn't work since the selector would try to find a literal `<divp>` element, which doesn’t exist.
+For example, chaining two type selectors like `div` and `p` would give us the selector `divp`, which wouldn't work since the selector would try to find a literal `<divp>` element, which doesn’t exist.

 #### Descendant Combinator